vosaul/status.im/content/index.md

 You then need to install a really simple `http-server` from NPM, and start it in the `my-dapp` directory we just created.

-Then, open your Status app, navigate to Console, select the `debug` option and turn it on.
+Then, open your Status app, navigate to Console, select the `/debug` option and turn it `On`.
 This should return a message with an IP address.

 Open a new terminal window and navigate back to you `my-dapp` directory and go ahead and add you dapp to Status!
 Make sure to pass in the `--ip` flag using the address returned to you by Console. `<Your-IP>` needs to be `127.0.0.1` if you are using a simulator, or whatever your PC's IP is if you are using a connected phone.